 Table of Contents

 In the mentoring relationship, the onus should be on the mentee to be proactive and help to create the mentoring meeting agenda.
-As the primary purpose of the mentoring relationship is to assist in the development of the mentee, it is their responsibility to make most of the mentor’s time.
+As the primary purpose of the mentoring relationship is to assist in the development of the mentee, it is their responsibility to make the most of the mentor’s time.

 The mentorship is valuable to the career development of the mentee.
 Besides, it is beneficial to the mentor as well.
-For the mentee, it is helpful to gain exposure, learn specific job functions and organizational life.
-In addition, mentoring help in the psychosocial functions of the mentee through counseling and role modeling, leading to the increased feeling of self-worth, effectiveness, and competence at work.
+For the mentee, it is helpful to gain exposure, and learn specific job functions and organizational life.
+In addition, mentoring help in the psychosocial functions of the mentee through counseling and role modeling, leading to an increased feeling of self-worth, effectiveness, and competence at work.

 Meanwhile, for the mentor, positive results may include enhanced job satisfaction, job performance, organizational commitments, lower turnover intent, and career success.

 Since mentoring is beneficial to both mentee and mentor, one must know how to approach a mentor meeting, the mentoring meeting agenda, how to build the relationship, and more.

 What is a Mentoring Meeting?

 A mentoring meeting is when a mentee and mentor commit to one another meeting to build familiarity.
 The meeting strives to share knowledge, set expectations for the relationship, and involve giving advice.
 It is up to the protégé or the mentee to create the mentoring meeting agenda and come prepared with an outline of what to discuss.
 The mentee takes the initiative in the relationship.